aecsocket/aeronet/aeronet_webtransport/README.md

 ## Server

 Create a [`WebTransportServer`] using:
-- [`WebTransportServer::closed`] to create a closed server, whic must be manually opened later
+- [`WebTransportServer::closed`] to create a closed server, which must be manually opened later
 - [`WebTransportServer::open_new`] to create a server which is already opening up for client connections